awedwards/daphnia-bergland/README.md

 ![alt text](https://github.com/awedwards/daphnia/blob/master/media/anatomical.png)

 We can use these directions to find landmarks on the actual animal.
-I am planning on using the dorsal part of the eye (labeled below) to find the tip of the head eventually, but right now I am doing it the dumb way and finding the boundary of the animal in the segmentation image along the anatomical direction.
+First, the "tail" of the animal is found by traversing along the posterior of the animal until a body boundary is found (this could be updated to include information from the actual tail, which I have labeled as "antennae" in the segmentation step).
+Next, the head of the animal is found by drawing a line between the tail and the dorsal point of the eye, and continuing until a body boundary is found.

 ![alt text](https://github.com/awedwards/daphnia/blob/master/media/landmarks.png)